 Many Toronto schools display lists of students, former students, and teachers who volunteered for active service during World War I and World War II.
 Some lists name only those who died, but most include all who enlisted.
 The following website contains a data base of some 70 schools and over 26,000 names from Toronto schools.
 It is part of the Toronto Branch of the Ontario Genealogical Society, a not-for-profit organization of family historians with almost 800 members in Toronto and worldwide.

-[Recommended by avidgenie] [CEF Study Group - Sept 2022]
+[Recommended by avidgenie] [CEF Study Group - March 2025] [NOTE: Use Title in Search Engine]